shaundonmoyer/Final_Project/FracFocus.md

 ![Breaker Plot](Final_Proj_Images/Breaker_Plot.jpeg)

 The above plot yeilds the 10 most used Breakers reported in the FracFocus registry.
-We can see that the "Vicon NF Breaker" is the most popular used Breaker as it is reported over 8600 times.
-This function can be used to report on any ingredient purpose (Sclaing Inhibitor, Friction Reducer, Biocide, Gelling Agent, etc...)
+We can see that the "Vicon NF Breaker" is the most reported Breaker as it is disclosed over 8600 times.
+This function can be used to report on any ingredient purpose (Sclaing Inhibitor, Friction Reducer, Biocide, Gelling Agent, etc...).

 ### Ingredient report function